-Point "A" indicates the top of the meteorological mast already constructed on the application site.
+Point "A" indicates the top of the meteorological mast which was erected on the application site.
 Point "B" indicates the location of a blimp flown at turbine height near to the proposed position of the right hand turbine.

 The location of this viewpoint is indicated on the following map: